RyanFrantz/ryanfrantz.github.io/cv/index.md

+---
+layout: default
+---

 [ryan+cv@ryanfrantz.com](mailto:ryan+cv@ryanfrantz.com)

 I am a product-oriented engineering manager.
 My multifaceted career has been driven by the desire to close the distance between my engineering work and the customer experience.

 From my time as a sysadmin starting 25 years ago, during my web operations experience at e-commerce and fintech companies, while designing systems to operate reliably at scale, through crafting engineering teams and processes to deliver software and systems I have learned to combine people management, knowledge of scalable infrastructure, and product development into one clear mission statement: engineering _is_ the product.

 Whether shepherding a complete rewrite of the frontend and backend for a 1-million user (MAU) web consumer app, designing a new SaaS product’s